HRLA President, Patrons & Executive Committee

 Edward Fitzgerald KC

-Professor Conor Gearty KC Hon
+The late Professor Conor Gearty KC Hon

 Baroness Kennedy of the Shaws KC